1. Put a drop of methylene blue on a slide. Caution: methylene blue

 4. Place a coverslip onto the slide.

-6. Switch to LOW POWER.
+6. Switch to LOW POWER and use the coarse adjustment knob.
 Cells should be visible, but they will be small and look like nearly clear purplish blobs.
 If you are looking at something very dark purple, it is probably not a cell.

 7. Once you think you have located a cell, switch to HIGH POWER and focus using the fine adjustment knob.
 (Remember, do NOT use the coarse adjustment knob at this point.)

 Sketch the cell at low and high power.
 Label the nucleus, cytoplasm, and cell membrane of a single cell.
 Draw your cells to scale.